shorebirdtech/website/src/pages/blog/dart-3.5.0.md

 be covering that here.
 Instead, we'll talk about some of the issues we and our users have seen with the upgrade and provide solutions to them.

-# ../.pub-cache/hosted/pub.dev/win32-5.2.0/lib/src/guid.dart:32:9: Error: Type 'UnmodifiableVint8ListView' not found.
+# Error (Xcode): ../.pub-cache/hosted/pub.dev/win32-5.5.0/lib/src/guid.dart:32:9: Error: Type 'UnmodifiableUint8ListView' not found.

 We were [not](https://github.com/jonataslaw/get_cli/issues/263)
 [alone](https://github.com/orgs/codemagic-ci-cd/discussions/2678) in seeing this